10 Must-Have Features in a Help Desk Issue-Tracking System

 6. Ticket categories and tags

-Thus, labeling tickets accordingly enables agents to quickly assess the situation and understand the status of the request a user has made and which steps to take to solve the issue successfully.
-It helps with bug tracking as well.
-InvGate Service Management features advanced filtering capabilities to sort tickets by issue, status, department, type of request, and many more.
+Thus, labeling tickets accordingly enables agents to quickly assess the situation, understand the status of the request a user has made, and determine which steps to take to solve the issue successfully.
+It also helps with bug tracking.
+InvGate Service Management features advanced filtering capabilities to sort tickets by issue, status, department, type of request, and more.

 7. Knowledge base